vmware/vmware-aria-operations-integration-sdk/README.md

 We then query the SuiteAPI for `mysql_database` objects from the `MySQLAdapter` adapter, with the names we computed.
-The queries that `query_for_resources` accepts are documented in the SuiteAPI documentation, and can search on many different types of metadata about a resource.
-After that we add the returned objects to our `result` and, also add them to a dictionary so we can access them easily later.
+The queries that `query_for_resources` accepts are documented in the SuiteAPI documentation, and can search on many types of metadata about a resource.
+After that, we add the returned objects to the `result` and to a dictionary for quick access later.

 ```python
         # Get the list of objects from the SuiteAPI that represent the MySQL